 International Congress for Conservation Biology (ICCB)

 The Society for Conservation Biology's International Congress for Conservation Biology (ICCB) is recognized as the most important international meeting for conservation professionals and students.
 ICCBs are a forum for addressing conservation challenges.
 They are the global venue for presenting and discussing new research and developments in conservation science and practice.
 Most importantly, they connect our global community of conservation professionals and serve as the major networking outlook for anyone interested in conservation.
-Attendance has increased in recent years, reaching 1,200 at our 2011 meeting in New Zealand and 1,500 at our 2013 meeting in USA and 2,000+ participants at our 2015 meeting in France.
+ICCB attendance ranges from 1,500 - 2,200.

 The first ICCB was held in 1988 in Bozeman, Montana, USA.
 Since then, SCB Global congresses have been held in Africa, Oceania, Europe, Asia and North and South America.
 Plenary sessions are presented by conservation leaders and visionaries - speakers have included Richard Cowling, Peter Kareiva, Gustavo Fonseca, Jeremy Jackson, Jane Lubchenco, Sir Robert May, EJ Milner-Gulland, Arun Agrawal, Brigitte Baptiste and Michael Soulé, just to name a few.
 Each year the congress features numerous symposia, concurrent sessions, workshops, short courses and field trips.
 Past symposia have included such diverse topics as: the population biology of invasive species; global amphibian decline; how to integrate conservation research into policy; indigenous communities and conservation; comparing marine and terrestrial ecosystems–implications for conservation theory and practice; the application of top predator distribution to the design and efficacy of reserves; conservation marketing; and real-world social and economic solutions to preserve biodiversity.

 Our attendees are concerned with the science and practice of conserving biological diversity.
 The ICCB is always global in scope, bringing together conservation professionals and students from every sector of the field including the biological and social sciences, management, policy and planning.
 Attendees work for universities, government agencies, non-governmental organizations, private foundations and organizations and publications.
 They are scientists, students, managers, policy-makers, writers, educators and other conservation professionals from throughout the world.
 Some come to present, others come for the incredible networking opportunities of the congress, so join us!